avaarm/password-generator/README.md

 ## Review

-You are required to submit the following for review:

-* The URL of the deployed application -
+* The URL of the deployed application - https://avaarm.github.io/03-javascript-homework.github.io/

-* The URL of the GitHub repository -
+* The URL of the GitHub repository - https://github.com/avaarm/03-javascript-homework.github.io

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.